CLI Reference

 ktx wiki

-List and search wiki pages in your ktx project.
+List, search, and read wiki pages in your ktx project.
 Wiki pages are Markdown documents that capture business definitions, rules, and gotchas.
 Agents search them for context when answering questions about your data.

 Command signature